yrstruely/concerto/README.md

       },
     };
     ```
-6. And you are done! concerto will handle adding the missing API methods based your your functional tests.
+6. And you are done! concerto will handle adding the missing API methods based on your functional tests.
 You can now run the performance tests and view the results.

     **Note:** Further documentation on how to create k6 performance tests can be found at [k6 Docs](https://k6.io/docs/)
 # Running your tests